speedyleion/speedyleion.github.io/_posts/2022-05-24-custom-test-runner-in-rust.markdown

 The custom test framework attributes also have to be in the root `lib.rs` or `main.rs` of the crate.
 These can't be hidden down in a test framework crate.
 It does seem that one can add a test framework as a dev dependency and the crate will only be looked up when running tests.
-So one could do the following without polluting the non test builds:
+So one can reference the test runner function from a framework crate without polluting the non test builds.

+For example the below could be placed at the top of a crate's `lib.rs`, where `my_test_framework` is a crate that has `my_runner` in it.  `my_test_framework` would only need to be a dev dependency in the crates toml file.

 ```rust
 #![feature(custom_test_frameworks)]